swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

 ## Proposed solution

 The proposal adds *attached macros*, so-called because they are attached to a particular declaration.
-They are written using the custom attribute syntax (e.g., `@addCompletionHandler`) that was introduced for property wrappers, and is also used for result builders .
+They are written using the custom attribute syntax (e.g., `@addCompletionHandler`) that was introduced for property wrappers, and is also used for result builders and global actors.
 Attached macros can reason about the declaration to which they are attached, and provide additions and changes based on one or more different macro *roles*.
 Each role has a specific purpose, such as adding members, creating accessors, or adding peers alongside the declaration.
-A given attached macro can inhabit several different roles, and as such will be expanded multiple times corresponding to do the different roles, which allows the various roles to be composed.
+A given attached macro can inhabit several different roles, and as such will be expanded multiple times corresponding to the different roles, which allows the various roles to be composed.
 For example, an attached macro emulating property wrappers might inhabit both the "peer" and "accessor" roles, allowing it to introduce a backing storage  property and also synthesize a getter/setter that go through that backing storage property.
 Composition of macro roles will be discussed in more depth once the basic macro roles have been established.

 As with freestanding macros, attached declaration macros are declared with `macro`, and have [type-checked macro arguments](https://github.com/apple/swift-evolution/blob/main/proposals/0382-expression-macros.md#type-checked-macro-arguments-and-results) that allow their behavior to be customized.
 Attached macros are identified with the `@attached` attribute, which also provides the specific role as well as [any names they introduce](https://github.com/DougGregor/swift-evolution/blob/freestanding-macros/proposals/nnnn-freestanding-macros.md#up-front-declarations-of-newly-introduced-names).
 For example, the aforemented macro emulating property wrappers could be declared as follows: